YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DBDANGER, Process pppp killed while committing update for database file xxxx.
 Possibility of damage to block yyyy.

 Run Time Warning: This message is issued when a recovery of the database global buffer cache structures needs to be performed.
-It might discover that the cache recovery was necessary because of a YottaDB/GT.M process being killed (kill-9) while in the process of committing a change to the database.
+It might discover that the cache recovery was necessary because of a YottaDB process being killed (kill-9) while in the process of committing a change to the database.
 The cache recovery routine issues this message while proceeding with the recovery.

 Action: This is a warning type message indicating possible database corruption due to process kills (kill-9).
 A database integrity check is recommended.
-Make sure that kill-9 or STOP/ID is not used to stop any YottaDB/GT.M processes.
+Make sure that kill-9 or STOP/ID is not used to stop any YottaDB processes.

 -------------------
 DBDATAMX